 Westcott has also taken the traditional 1x1 panel and made it completely flexible, lightweight, water proof, and just as bright as traditional panels.
 We attempted a DIY version of the flex light in this article, but there’s no substituting a real Flex Light.

 But like many 1x1 panels, even the flex light can be a little too harsh as a key light on a subject, so a softbox or diffusion material may be necessary, which adds to the setup time in addition to cutting the amount of light you have to work with.

 To solve the harshness of traditional LED panels, several manufacturers have sold their panels with integrated diffusion systems.
 The Litepanel Astra Soft requires no extra diffusion, and high end companies like Cineo and BB&S have introduced remote phosphor technology in their panels, which provides some of the most beautiful light output around, but at a cost.
-The Maverick Daylight panel goes for $2300 and the Area 48 Soft is about $2500k, plus they'll need various accessories.
+The Cineo Maverick panel goes for over $2000 and the Area 48 Soft is about $2500k, plus they'll need various accessories.

 Fotodiox has also come out with several sizes of their Flapjack LED lights.
 They are unique in that the LEDs are placed around the inside edge of the lights, pointed inward, spreading the overall light around in a highly diffused manner.
 Although they’re not as bright as other LED lights out there, they are ideal for interview scenarios because they’re very compact and already diffused.